femboyfin/dbdideas/survivor_perks.md

 ## [Deadline](<https://deadbydaylight.wiki.gg/wiki/Deadline>) 📉 🗑️

 - Now works while injured
-  - Makes the perks more reasonably useful for the majority of the match.
+  - Makes the perks more reasonably useful for the majority of the trial.
 - Increased skill check trigger chance to **8/10/12%** *(was 6/8/10%)*
   - Noticeable strength increase to increase playrate of a low-tier perk.
 - Increased penalty reduction for missed skilled skill checks to **75%** *(was 50%)*